ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-1/README.md

 <strong>Micro-service architecture with further separation of tier function allows application architecture to evolve towards network APIs based on the web, called RESTful APIs, or REST APIs</strong>.

-Today’s cloud infrastructure is networked, which isn't like the single vendor's technology stack in monolithic architecture.
-When any individual member fails load balancers distribute each application tier's requests and maintain high availability.
-Every endpoint behind the load balancer can be hosted anywhere and mixed between different technologies which allows hybrid cloud mixing of IaaS , PaaS, and SaaS.
+Today’s cloud infrastructure is networked, which isn't like the single vendor's technology stack in monolithic architecture. <strong>When any individual member fails load balancers distribute each application tier's requests and maintain high availability.
+Every endpoint behind the load balancer can be hosted anywhere and mixed between different technologies which allows hybrid cloud mixing of IaaS , PaaS, and SaaS</strong>.

 ![image](https://raw.githubusercontent.com/ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-/main/images/14.jpg)